Methodology

 The Green Economy Tracker ('the tracker') is a webtool designed by the Green Economy Coalition (GEC) to help civil society ‘track’ green economy policies that are starting to be adopted by nations around the world.

-It tracks the adoption of 21 key green economy policies, in 41 countries around the world, covering different regions, contexts and levels of economic development.
-Built around five themes – Governance, Finance, Sectors, People and Nature – and a green recovery from COVID-19, the tracker helps to define what greener economies mean in policy terms, and what an ambitious transition can look like in practice.
+It benchmarks the adoption of 21 key green economy policies, in 41 countries around the world, covering different regions, contexts and levels of economic development.
+Built around six themes – Governance, Finance, Sectors, Just Transition and Nature – and Green Recovery Measures, the tracker helps to define what greener economies mean in policy terms, and what an ambitious transition can look like in practice.

-Though designed prior to the COVID-19 pandemic, we think that the policies and structural social, environmental and economic responses that the Tracker explores are more not less vital in a post-pandemic world.
-We welcome feedback on how we can improve Tracker to be more relevent, and to include new examples of how countries are stepping up - or stepping back - their ambition in transitioning to green economies.
+We have updated and evolved the tool at regular intervals, inckuding during the COVID-19 pandemic and economic recovery.
+We think that the policies and social, environmental and economic responses that the Tracker explores are more relevant than ever.
+We welcome feedback on how we can improve Tracker to be even better, and to include new examples of how countries are stepping up - or stepping back - their ambition in transitioning to green economies.

 What is the tracker for?